 Parking is generally available in the streets surrounding Via Pietro Roselli.
-However, the area directly in front of the University entrance is a restricted noparking zone and the police will be notified of any parked vehicles or scooters in this zone and vehicles may be ticketed or removed.
+However, the area directly outside the University entrance (Via Roselli 4) is a restricted no-parking zone and the police will be notified of any parked vehicles or scooters in this zone and vehicles may be ticketed or removed.
+Equally, parking on zebra crossings around campus will not be tolerated and will be reported to the police.